New York Walleye Fishing

 Walleye Fishing Lakes In New York

-lakes wit populations of walleye include Allegheny Reservoir, Ashokan Reservoir, Black Lake, Carry Falls Reservoir, Chautauqua Lake, Conesus Lake, Great Sacandaga Lake, Lake Champlain, Lake Erie, Lake Ontario, Oneida Lake, Owasco Lake, Saratoga Lake, Tupper Lake, Union Falls Pond and Upper Saranac Lake.
+lakes with populations of walleye include Allegheny Reservoir, Ashokan Reservoir, Black Lake, Carry Falls Reservoir, Chautauqua Lake, Conesus Lake, Great Sacandaga Lake, Kinzua Reservoir, Lake Champlain, Long Lake, Oneida Lake, Onondaga Lake, Otsego Lake, Owasco Lake, Saratoga Lake, Skaneateles Lake, Tupper Lake and Union Falls Pond.
 Many of the rivers and streams flowing into and out of these lakes also contain walleye.

 The New York state record walleye came from Kinzua Reservoir.

 New York walleye spawn in spring and when they have the option will choose to migrate from the lake up into feeder streams to spawn.
 If this option is not available they seek out shallow bars or shoals with clean bottom surfaces near deep water.

 This toothy fish will eat virtually anything it can catch and get in its mouth.
 They prefer small fish and will eat crustaceans, worms and insects.
 They tend to be somewhat wary and prefer the safety of deeper darker water.
 Try fishing for walleye from sundown to midnight, particularly during the heat of summer.